How To Deplete Glycogen Stores

 In order to allow yourself to replenish glycogen, you have to rest.
 If you're constantly active, you’ll constantly be using up whatever glycogen you have.

-When athletes carb load, they taper physical activity to allow their body to replenish glycogen fully.
+Why do athletes carb load?
+It’s because tapering physical activity allows the body to fully replenish glycogen stores.
 Allow yourself some rest between workouts, and your body will thank you.

 1st Phorm Post Workout Stack